MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 Depending on your organization's policies, you might be blocked from accessing corporate resources on your device until you've uploaded your key.

 ## Upload personal recovery key
-Complete these steps to upload a personal recovery key for your encrypted macOS device.
+Complete these steps to upload a personal recovery key for your encrypted Mac device.

  (*LN: Will they receive  notification about encryption at all?
 How will they know anything is wrong if they missed the comms from their IT team?
 Will they get the standard "your device isn't encrypted" message?*)